Nilüfer Gündoğan: House of Representatives

 In the 2021 Dutch general election, Gündoğan was again placed second on Volt's party list.
 She had been a candidate to be the party's lijsttrekker, but this position had gone to Laurens Dassen instead in June 2020.
 Gündoğan received 41,352 preference votes in the election and her party won three seats.
 She was installed into the House of Representatives on 31 March.
-She is on the Committees for Defence; for Education, Culture and Science; for Finance; and for Public Expenditure.
+She is on the Procedure Committee and on the Committees for Defence; for Education, Culture and Science; for Finance; and for Public Expenditure.
 In June 2021, Gündoğan filed a motion to prohibit tobacco lobbying, but it came seven votes short of passing the House.
 Another proposal of her was a new tax on profit made from the sale of a house, similar to an existing one in France, in order to address rising housing prices by combatting speculation.

 She wrote a letter to Speaker Vera Bergkamp with Sjoerd Sjoerdsma (D66), in which they called for a discussion with the House's presidium to address threatening comments made by House members of Forum for Democracy (FVD) during debates.
 One of the incidents they referred to occurred in 2021 when Gündoğan had complained about intimidating emails by DENK and FVD supporters.
 House member Gideon van Meijeren had subsequently said that he was very proud that his supporters were going all out to change her mind about the government's response to the COVID-19 pandemic.
 Gündoğan continued to speak out against extreme language and threats on social media, and she filed a police report following death threats.
 She mostly blamed right-wing populist politicians, calling Geert Wilders a "nasty racist" on Twitter.
 She apologized for a tweet in which she said she would inject Thierry Baudet everyday if there would have been a vaccine against fascism.
 After Gideon van Meijeren declared in a July 2022 speech that farmers could sometimes be justified in using violence during the period of farmers' protests, Gündoğan announced that she would file a criminal complaint for sedition and inciting violence.